WE ARE TWO SISTERS WHO LOVE READING.

 Starting a literary journal was not a natural career path for us: Susan had studied language and linguistics; Linda majored in psychology.
 But we did have two things in our favor: we came from a family of readers and we loved working together.
 In 1990 we decided to give it a go.

-People often ask how we came up with the name Glimmer Train.
+People have often asked how we came up with the name Glimmer Train.
 We sat down one afternoon over pizza and beer, wondering what we might name our magazine, and we started talking about our lives and thought how crazy it was that we were embarking on such an adventure.
 We'd certainly never anticipated it, though in retrospect we could see that there had been glimmers of it.
 And, despite not knowing where, exactly, we were going or how we'd get there, we were going full steam ahead.

 These are the things we hoped to do when we started Glimmer Train: